Start Here!

 Download your copy of the IB Physics Data Booklet HERE

-Download your copy of the IB Physics data booklet and cross-check it against the formula in your revision notes.
+Cross-check the formulae in the data booklet against the formula in your revision notes.
 You should memorise any equation that doesn’t appear in the data booklet and label with a star - you’ll know which ones to memorise.

 TIMESAVER ALERT!